• Skip to primary navigation

 Pin image with text of sweet potato casserole with marshmallows.

-Sweet potato casserole (with marshmallows) is a classic holiday side dish that tastes more like dessert than it does potatoes!
-Warm fall spices, brown sugar, pecans, and of course, mini marshmallows, highlight the natural flavor of the sweet potatoes in this beloved old-school recipe.
-Your loved ones will be scrambling to get to the table with this casserole as part of your Christmas or Thanksgiving dinner spread!
+Sweet potato casserole with marshmallows is a classic holiday side dish that tastes more like dessert than potatoes.
+Warm fall spices, brown sugar, pecans, and mini marshmallows highlight the natural flavor of the sweet potatoes in this beloved old-school recipe.
+Your loved ones will scramble to get to the table with this casserole as part of your Christmas or Thanksgiving dinner spread!

 Square image of sweet potato casserole with marshmallows.